🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 One of my favorite things about this fish finder (though other fish finders of this quality do this as well) is that it gives color information about the fish you find.

-One limitation of this, and really all fish finders, is that it doesn't do a very good job at finding fish close to the surface.
+One limitation of this, and really all fish finders, is that it doesn't do a very good job of finding fish close to the surface.
 You can sometimes drive around all morning and rarely see a fish because all the fish are hanging out in the top five feet of water.
 However, this is easy to know because you'll see the fish rising.

 Depth Finding